odioski/wikiSpyder/NOTES/NFO.md

         path-to-venv/bin/python path-to-venv/bin/pip \
         install --upgrade -r ./requirements.txt

+    you can also...

+        source venv/bin/activate \
+        pip install --upgrade -r requirements.txt

-If usuing Visual Studio Code you can launch and activate the workspace (wikiSpyder.code-workspace) and code will setup and install the dependicies.
+    If usuing Visual Studio Code you can launch and activate the workspace "wikiSpyder.code-workspace" and code will setup and install the dependicies for you as well as suggest usefull addons.

+        code wikiSpyder/wikispider.code-workspace

 # Future renditions